 - Creating and delivering HR products to clients.

-By accumulating these competencies, students will increase the likelihood of attaining HR-related certifications before graduation, such as the SHRM-CP.
-In addition, students are encouraged to join our student chapter of SHRM and participate in SHRM-sponsored case competitions.
-Ultimately, the Human Resource Management major prepares students for a successful career in HR or admission into top-tier graduate programs in HR (e.g., Master in Industrial and Labor Relations).
-Recent graduates of this track are employed throughout the United States as a recruiter, HR coordinator or HR consultant at the following companies: Boston Consulting Group, KPMG, Bank of America, Kforce, Aerotek, CenturyLink and Thomas Pink.
+By accumulating these competencies, you will increase the likelihood of attaining HR-related certifications before graduation, such as the SHRM-CP.
+In addition, you’re encouraged to join our student chapter of SHRM and participate in SHRM-sponsored case competitions.
+Ultimately, the Human Resource Management major will prepare you for a successful career in HR or admission into top-tier graduate programs in HR (e.g., Master in Industrial and Labor Relations).